Attention is all you need to solve chiral superconductivity

-Starting from first principles, our NN method faithfully captures the effect of quantum fluctuations beyond the BCS mean-field theory~\cite{read2000paired} and accurately solves the ground state of a {\it strong-coupling} chiral superconductor.
-Remarkably, all our results are obtained from a {\it general-purpose} neural network that utilizes the self-attention mechanism \cite{vaswani2017attention} to tackle electron correlation effect \cite{geier2025attention}.
-Importantly, unlike previous works \cite{lou2024neural,kim2024neural}, our approach does not require modifications to the self-attention wave function architecture -- instead we demonstrate that {\it attention is all you need} to solve chiral and topological superconductivity without any prior knowledge.
+Starting from first principles, our NN model faithfully captures the effect of quantum fluctuations beyond the BCS mean-field theory~\cite{read2000paired} and accurately solves the ground state of a {\it strong-coupling} chiral superconductor.
+In contrast to previous studies on superconductivity with neural network wavefunctions \cite{lou2024neural,kim2024neural}, our results demonstrate that a {\it self-attention} neural network wavefunction requires no pairing-specific modifications to describe the superconducting state.
+Thereby, our achievement establishes that the same self-attention wavefunction thus solves molecules \cite{von2022self}, Wigner crystallization \cite{geier2025attention}, fractionalization \cite{teng2025solving} and now chiral superconductivity -- from first principles and without any modifications specific to the anticipated ground state structure.

+Our results showcase the ability of the NN to train the generalized Slater determinant wavefunction to the correct degenerate superconducting manifold strictly using energy minimization.
+We invent a new symmetry-projection method that reveals the chiral pairing: In a chiral $p_x \pm i p_y$ superconducting state, each Cooper pair contributes angular momentum $l_z = \pm 1$, and this fingerprint is revealed by comparing energies of the different angular momentum-projected NQS wavefunction.
+Furthermore, we fully characterize the off-diagonal long-range order (ODLRO) and chiral pairing structure \cite{YangRMP1962} via a spectral decomposition of the full two-body reduced density matrix (2-RDM) for the continuum many-body wavefunction.

-We consider spin-polarized fermions with attractive interaction in two dimensions.
-The Hamiltonian in the natural unit $(\hbar=1)$ reads as follows:
+{\it System.}--- We consider spin-polarized fermions with attractive Gaussian interaction in two dimensions,